-The rule: If you want to get rich, you have to pay yourself first.
+The rule: If you want to get rich, you have to pay yourself.

 You pay late fees.

-It’s easy to focus on the present and the things you want to buy and assume you’ll have time in the future to worry about bills.
-Though this means that you are likely to accumulate late fees.
-You’d be angry if your phone company increased your bill by $10 a month and you certainly wouldn’t throw a twenty dollar note on the ground, so why allow yourself to pay an avoidable late fee.
+It’s easy to focus on the present and the things you want to buy.
+Let Future You worry about bills – even though you may accumulate late fees.
+You’d be angry if your phone company increased your bill by $10 a month and you certainly wouldn’t throw a crisp $20 on the ground, so why allow yourself to pay an avoidable late fee?

 You say no to free money.

-Using the same principle, would you ignore a hundred-dollar note on the sidewalk?
+Using the same principle, would you ignore a hundred dollar note on the sidewalk?
 Of course not.
 You’d bend over and pick it up.
 So why are you passing up other opportunities to get free money?
-If the government is happy to match employee contributions to your super but you’re not participating because you can’t ‘afford it’, then you’re passing up free money.
+If the government are happy to match employee contributions to your super but you’re not participating because you can’t ‘afford it’ then you’re passing up free money.

 You don’t step outside your comfort zone.